harshvardhaniimi/personal-website/content/blog/2024-02-26-against-capitalism/index.md

 Take, for instance, the stark contrast in how Sweden and India approach unpaid labor.
 The following graph is from the beautiful [Atlas of The Invisible](https://www.atlasoftheinvisible.com/).

+On the left, we have Sweden --- the most balanced country where the average amount of paid and unpaid work for men and women are close: women do 125% more unpaid work.
+On the right, we have India --- the least balanced country where the average amount of paid and unpaid work for men and women are miles apart.
+Women do nearly six hours of unpaid work where as men do less than an hour.

 In Sweden, policies and societal norms acknowledge and strive to compensate for this often-invisible work---such as caregiving and household chores---which is crucial for societal sustenance.
 Conversely, in India, traditional gender roles often dictate that this labor remains unrecognized in economic terms, despite its fundamental role in the fabric of daily life.
-This unpaid labor, although not accounted for in a country's GDP, is essential for the functioning of society.
+This unpaid labor, although not accounted for in a country's GDP, is essential for the functioning of society.[^2] [^3]

+[^2]: Data Source: [OECD](https://data.oecd.org/emp/hours-worked.htm), according to the book.
+    Though India is not an OECD country so I'm not sure where was non-OECD countries' data sourced from.

+[^3]: This point is also reverberated in the recent news where women are avoiding [pregnancy](https://www.cleveland.com/news/2023/11/why-is-the-us-birthrate-so-low-how-about-the-cost-of-child-care.html) as childcare costs are astronomical and family support --- taken for granted for decades --- is non-existent in capitalist countries like USA.

 ![](images/workloads.png)

 This disparity invites a broader question: How do we value labor and life?
-Bhutan's pioneering [Gross National Happiness index](https://www.grossnationalhappiness.com/) serves as a reminder that there are alternatives to GDP that encompass the richness of human experiences.[^2]
+Bhutan's pioneering [Gross National Happiness index](https://www.grossnationalhappiness.com/) serves as a reminder that there are alternatives to GDP that encompass the richness of human experiences.[^4]
 This index includes measurable factors like psychological well-being, health, education, and environmental quality, providing a more holistic snapshot of societal health.

-[^2]: It is kind of funny that Bhutan decided to use "Gross National Happiness" over GDP in 1970s but didn't actually start measuring its happiness until 2008.
+[^4]: It is kind of funny that Bhutan decided to use "Gross National Happiness" over GDP in 1970s but didn't actually start measuring its happiness until 2008.
     Movie Rec on the topic: [Agents of Happiness](https://www.npr.org/sections/goatsandsoda/2024/02/04/1228505757/agent-of-happiness-bhutan-documentary-film-gross-national-happiness).

 Such metrics dare to quantify the qualitative, challenging the traditional capitalist metrics by including the welfare and happiness of the population.